ctlocklear/journey/README.md

 # Journey Everywhere

+This is part of my final piece for General Assembly's WDI program.

 Journey Everywhere is an app that allows uders to plan trips, itineraries, and add notes.

 Eventually the app will have markers that suggest hotels, restaurants, monuments, museums, etc.